Leisure Suit Larry 6: Shape Up or Slip Out!: Reception

 The game's review by Allen Greenberg of Computer Gaming World in 1994 called it "a very clever game that will easily offend the puritan-minded, just as it might offend the experienced gamer looking for a serious puzzle challenge."
 He summarized, "For the novice who enjoys a touch of risqué entertainment and good, off-color jokes, Leisure Suit Larry 6 is a very novel and enjoyable source of titillation and amusement."

 Next Generation reviewed the Macintosh version of the game in 1995, rating it three stars out of five, and stated that "This sixth Larry installment is filled like a straining brassiere with dozens of the most ghastly come-ons, puerile sexual innuendos and brutal rejections ever assembled on a CD-ROM you might accidentally buy for your kid - but it's strictly PG-rated stuff, of course, and it's all in good, chauvinistic fun."

+James V. Trunzo reviewed Leisure Suit Larry VI: CD-ROM Version in White Wolf #49 (Nov., 1994), rating it a 3 out of 5 and stated that "Leisure Suit Larry VI is an enjoyable, mildly sexist game with its tongue firmly planted in cheek.
+If you enjoy double entendre, suggestive themes and teasing graphics, you should enjoy this product.
+The humor is timely, and the game plays smoothly.
+If you want something serious, look elsewhere."

 Leisure Suit Larry 6 debuted at #6 on PC Research's computer game sales chart for the month of November 1993.
 It placed variously in sixth and seventh for the next three months.
 Al Lowe has said that each game in the Leisure Suit Larry franchise, including Leisure Suit Larry 6, sold over 250,000 copies.
 According to Sierra On-Line, combined sales of the Larry series surpassed 1.4 million units by the end of March 1996, before the release of Leisure Suit Larry: Love for Sail!